Kinoteam/Sulima/README.md

 + added delete seat and delete room functions
 + added setRoomId function

-!
-To Do: add setReserved in class Seat
+- add setReserved in class Seat
-         work on class Movie
+- work on class Movie

 # version 0.10
 + Seats can no longer exist outside a room